Investigators can submit study ideas as a concept or full proposal.

 Step 3: Proposal Review

-Each Divisional Research Committee performs multi-functional reviews to evaluate proposals in terms of scientific merit, regulatory compliance and market impact as requests are submitted.
+Each Divisional Research Committee performs multi-functional reviews as requests are submitted to evaluate proposals in terms of scientific merit, regulatory compliance and the ability to advance knowledge of our devices.

 You will receive an e-mail alert when the status changes or if the committee has questions or comments, including its decision whether to support your research.